128technology/docs/docs/intro_installation_bootable_media.md

     :::
     - **Router/Conductor Name:** The name of the Router or Conductor system as a whole.
 When referring to a running 128T software instance, it is identifiable by the full name of `nodeName.routerName`; e.g., `conductor-node1.conductor`.
 The full system name is reflected in the PCLI prompt as discussed in the Document Conventions section of this document.

 5. On the **Password Setup** screen, create a password for the 128T Admin user.
-The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, and cannot repeat characters more than 3 times.
+The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
 This operation is only performed on the standalone or first node in the HA peer.
   :::note
   Resetting a password requires entering the old password.
 If a password is lost or forgotten and the account is inaccessible, the account cannot be recovered.
 Please keep password records accessible and secure.
   :::